Teamsters 117 Contract

 4.2.
 The purpose of the Committee is to provide a forum for communication between the parties to this Agreement to deal with personnel matters of general Labor/Management concern.
 The agenda shall be limited to items which are of a group rather than an individual interest or concern and shall not include individual grievances properly processed under the Grievance Procedure Article.

 4.3.
-Meetings of the Committee will be held as needed.
+Meetings of the Committee will be held quarterly unless mutually agreed upon by both parties.
 Issues of an emergent nature shall be given agenda priority.
 Meetings of the Labor/Management Committee shall normally be held during University business hours and at a mutually agreeable time and date.
 Participants shall experience no loss in salary for participating in the meetings; however, such time is not construed as work time, and no overtime shall be claimed or paid for meetings attended outside of an employee’s regular work hours.

 4.4.
 The Labor/Management Committee shall have no bargaining authority; however, any agreements reached through this process shall be reduced to writing and supported by the Union representatives and management.

 4.5.
 Disposition of matters covered in a Labor/Management Committee shall not contradict, add to, or otherwise modify the terms and conditions of the Agreement unless otherwise mutually agreed to in writing by the Employer and the Union.